KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 a dynamic library via the *iOS App Store* or *tvOS App Store* can require specialized bundling.
-If you are unsure about which linking and deployment option you need, or on *iOS* or *tvOS*, unless you have specific needs for dynamic libraries, follow the steps for linking **MoltenVK** as an `XCFramework`, as it is the simpler option.
+If you are unsure about which linking and deployment option you need, or on *iOS* or *tvOS*, unless you have specific needs for dynamic libraries, follow the steps for linking **MoltenVK** as an `XCFramework`, as it is the simpler option, and encompasses the largest set of supported platforms.

 The demo apps, found in the `Demos.xcworkspace`, located in the `Demos` folder, demonstrate both of the installation techniques discussed above: